Why are Black Friday deals starting so early? A shopper’s guide to an annoying trend

 But that shopping also is moving to earlier in the year.
 The NRF found that 39% of people surveyed had planned to start holiday shopping in October or before, some as early as the summer.

-Bob Phibbs, CEO of the New York-based consultancy The Retail Doctor, estimates as many as 20% of consumers begin holiday shopping in September, which means the race is on early for retailers.
+Bob Phibbs, CEO of the New York-based consultancy the Retail Doctor, estimates as many as 20% of consumers begin holiday shopping in September, which means the race is on early for retailers.

 “Any money I can take out of a customer’s wallet before the holidays is less money a competitor gets.
-The first one who gets it wins the game,” he explained.
-“Black Friday is a mental kick-off.
+The first one who gets it wins the game,” he explains.
+“Black Friday is a mental kickoff.
 It’s like back-to-school.
 It’s a defining consumer event . . .
 It says, ‘Something big happens from here forward.’
 If you start earlier, shoppers start earlier.”

 Testing our limits